FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-with-js.md

 ### Retrieving necessary information

 Some information is provided by FACT-Finder Web Components and/or FACT-Finder.

 #### sid

 You can retrieve the current FACT-Finder Web Components **sid** by calling this helper function:

 ```js
 factfinder.common.localStorage.getItem("ff_sid");
 ```

+> Notes
+>
-**NOTE** You should always rely on this function for Safari private mode compatibility!
+> You should always rely on this function for Safari private mode compatibility!

 #### id

 The **id** parameter has to match the field value of the field configured as `trackingProductNumber ` [field role](/documentation/4.x/field-roles).

 #### masterId

 The **masterId** parameter has to match the field value of the field configured as `masterArticleNumber` [field role](/documentation/4.x/field-roles).

 #### channel

 The channel parameter is a property of the `<ff-communication>` element.
 You can access it like this:

 ```javascript
 const channel = document.querySelector("ff-communication").channel;
 ```